neutron-project/form-bundle/Resources/doc/multi_select_sortable.md

 MultiSelectSortable
 ===================

-MultiSelectSortable is based on jqueryui and jqgrid.It provides the following functionalities:
+MultiSelectSortable is based on jQueryUI and [jqgrid](http://trirand.com/blog/jqgrid/jqgrid.html).
+It provides the following functionalities:

 - search in big sets
 - drag and drop rows in sortable container